brianhouse/art_and_code/assignments/01_turtle_drawing/description.md

 Each of these instructions is known as a _function_—we can usually identify a function because it ends with a set of parentheses `()`.
 Often (but not always), the function takes an _argument_, such as the number of steps to move, the angle of the turn, or the name of the color.

-In addition, the turtle can repeat instructions if they are enclosed by braces.
+In addition, the turtle can repeat instructions if they are enclosed by braces `{}`.
 The following code makes a square:
 ```
 repeat(4) {
   fd(100)